 This was the building where City Hall was located after the great Chicago fire.
 Based on the info in the Hotspot card it was a tricky hunt for information.
 After the Great Chicago Fire staff moved into the First Congregational Church (originally at Washington and Racine Street).
 The current church is now at 1305 North Hamlin Road.
 City Hall staff were only there briefly before moving into a temporary spot built specifically for the interim stay (located at LaSalle and Adams street), which became the Raven Building as it’s named in Watch Dogs.
 They worked here before the Chicago City Hall we know of today was built.
 Addresses gathered from here.
 Everything else was Google detective work, so as always take it with grains of salt.
 Feel free to comment if you have any theories.

-Directly across the street from the Chicago Theater/Ambrouse Theater is this ABC affiliate that appears to have an open window studio (similar to Good Morning America).
+Directly across the street from the Chicago Theater/Ambrose Theater is this ABC affiliate that appears to have an open window studio (similar to Good Morning America).
 I was never in the area while they were recording any programming, but you can clearly see into the recording studio.
-Due to the amount of tourists, cameras, and urinating hobos I would imagine that it's a two-way soundproof mirror?
+Due to the number of tourists, cameras, and urinating hobos I would imagine that it's a two-way soundproof mirror?

 (J1) Seventh Federal Bank/The Federal Reserve Bank of Chicago

-During my December 2015 trip I was able to grab pictures of a lot of these hotspots within a single night.
+During my December 2015 trip, I was able to grab pictures of a lot of these hotspots within a single night.
 I also refrained from doing any drinking this night.
-Yeah! actually remember the lack of drinking I did in order to concentrate on the profess... no wait I had a pitcher of beer at Buddy Guy's.
+Yeah! actually, remember the lack of drinking I did in order to concentrate on the profess... no wait I had a pitcher of beer at Buddy Guy's.
 Whatever!
 I managed to get a picture of this while literally lying on a nearby curb.
-So similar to a vertible drunk.
+So similar to a veritable drunk.

 "The Loop" Part 2